 - A few minutes before serving, stir in the peas and cilantro.
 Taste and season, adding in a little lemon juice if you feel it needs something to brighten it up.

-If you liked this recipe for slow cooker Moroccan Vegetarian Stew you might also like:
+If you like this recipe for Vegetarian Crock Pot Moroccan Stew you might also like: